-Figure 5.1-1: High Level Procedure for downlink streaming

-Steps
+Steps:

 1. The 5GMSd Application Provider creates a Provisioning Session and starts provisioning the usage of the 5G Media Streaming System.
 During the establishment phase, the used features are negotiated and detailed configurations are exchanged.
-The 5GMSd Application Provider receives service access information for M5d (Media Session Handling) and, when media content hosting is negotiated, service access information for M2d (Ingestion) and M4d (Media Streaming).
+The 5GMSd Application Provider receives Service Access Information for M5d (Media Session Handling) and, where media content hosting is negotiated, Service Access Information for M2d (Ingestion) and M4d (Media Streaming) as well.
 This information is needed by the 5GMSd Client to access the service.
-Depending on the provisioning, only a reference to the service access information may be used.
+Depending on the provisioning, only a reference to the Service Access Information may be supplied.

-2. When media hosting is provided, then there may be interactions between the 5GMSd AF and 5GMSd AS, e.g. to allocate 5GMSd ingest and Media Distribution resources.
-The 5GMSd AS provides resource identifiers for the allocated resources to the 5GMSd AF, which then provides the information to the 5GMS Application Provider.
-The M3d procedures between Media AF and Media AS are not specified.
+2. When Content Hosting is offered and selected there may be interactions between the 5GMSd AF and the 5GMSd AS, e.g. to allocate 5GMSd content ingest and distribution resources.
+The 5GMSd AS provides resource identifiers for the allocated resources to the 5GMSd AF, which then provides the information to the 5GMSd Application Provider.
+The M3d procedures between 5GMSd AF and 5GMSd AS are not specified.

-3. The 5GMS Application Provider starts the Ingest Session by ingesting content.
+3. The 5GMSd Application Provider starts the Ingest Session by ingesting content.
 In case of live services, the content is continuously ingested.
 In case of on-demand streaming services, the content may be uploaded once and then updated later on.

-Note, a 5GMSd AS in the external Data Network may provide the content hosting.
+NOTE 1: A 5GMSd AS in the external Data Network may provide the Content Hosting.

-4. The 5GMS Application Provider provides the service announcement information to the 5GMS Aware Application.
-The service announcement includes either the whole service access information (i.e. details for Media Session Handling (M5d) and for Media Streaming access (M4d)) or a reference to the service access information or pre-configured information.
-When a reference is included, the 5GMS Client fetches (in a later step) the services access information when needed.
+4. The 5GMSd Application Provider provides the Service Announcement Information to the 5GMSd-Aware Application.
+The service announcement includes either the whole Service Access Information (i.e. details for Media Session Handling (M5d) and for Media Streaming access (M4d)) or a reference to the Service Access Information or pre-configured information.
+When only a reference is included, the 5GMSd Client fetches (in step 6) the Services Access Information when needed.

-5. When the 5GMSd Aware Application decides to activate the streaming service reception, the service access information (all or a reference) is provided to the 5GMSd Client.
+5. When the 5GMSd-Aware Application decides to begin streaming, the Service Access Information (all or a reference) is provided to the 5GMSd Client.
 The 5GMSd Client activates the unicast downlink streaming session.

-6. When the 5GMSd Client got a reference to the service access information, then it acquires the service access information.
-Note, pre-caching of service access information may also be supported by the 5GMS Client to speed up the activation of the service.
+6. When the 5GMSd Client received only a reference to the Service Access Information, then it acquires the Service Access Information.

+NOTE 2: Pre-caching of Service Access Information may also be supported by the 5GMS Client to speed up the activation of the service.

 7. The 5GMSd Client uses the Media Session Handling API towards the 5GMSd AF.
-The Media Session Handling API is used for consumption, QoE reporting, requesting different policy and charging treatments or other. network assistance services.
+The Media Session Handling API is used for consumption reporting, metrics reporting, requesting different policy and charging treatments or other network assistance services.
 The actual time of API usage depends on the feature and interactions that may be used during the media content reception.

-8. The 5GMSd Client activates reception of the Media Content.
+8. The 5GMSd Client activates reception of the media content.

-5.2 Baseline procedure for Unicast Media Downlink Streaming Session establishment
+5.2 Baseline procedure for Unicast Downlink Media Streaming Session establishment

 5.2.1 General

-This clause describes the baseline procedure for establishment of a unicast media downlink streaming session.
-This baseline procedure assumes that the 5GMSd AF and the 5GMSd AS resides in the external DN and that there are no interactions between the 5GMSd AF and the 5G System.
+This clause describes the baseline procedure for establishing a unicast downlink media streaming session.
+This baseline procedure assumes that the 5GMSd AF and the 5GMSd AS both reside in the external DN and that there are no interactions between the 5GMSd AF and the 5G System.

 5.2.2 Progressive Download of On-Demand Content